-- 3.13 The quality of decisions is reviewed by Government and the threshold for designation on applications for both major and non-major development is 10% of an authority's total number of decisions being allowed on appeal.
-The most up-to-date Government data, which is for the period October 2019 to September 2021, shows the number of decisions overturned at appeal for major applications is 0.8% and 1.1% for non-major applications.
-Government have demonstrated the importance of this target by taking action against Uttlesford and removing their planning powers for losing too many appeals. - 3.14 The percentage of appeals allowed during the period 1 July 2022 to 31 March 2023 is 31%.
-A total of 45 appeal decisions were received.
-Twelve of these were allowed, which included 3 Committee decisions which overturned the officer recommendation plus 1 relating to enforcement.
-One spilt decision was made in relation to the non-determination of a tree application.
-31 appeals were dismissed.
-(See Appendix C).
-Government statistics indicate that Medway was in the top 20 Authorities in the Country for defending appeals against decisions on Major applications (figures provided for 2021).
-There are other authorities in Kent that are in the bottom 20 due to not making decisions in accordance with recently adopted Development Plans or not responding appropriately to the presumption in favour of sustainable development this has also resulted in significant award of costs against those Councils. - 3.15 Government stats for applications for prior approvals for permitted developments by local planning authorities are reported in Appendix D. - 3.16 The validation of tree preservation order applications is undertaken by the Planning Service, but the administration of tree enquiries and the making of new TPO's is undertaken by the Administration Hub.
-The post of Senior Tree Officer remains within Planning.
-The number of TPO applications received and performance against target time is reported in Appendix G. - 3.17 Medway Council in its remit as Lead Local Flood Authority was made a statutory consultee in respect of surface water for major development on 15 April 2015.
+- 3.15 The quality of decisions is reviewed by Government and the threshold for designation on applications for both major and non-major development is 10% of an authority's total number of decisions being allowed on appeal.
+The most up-to-date Government data, which is for the 24 months to the end of March 2022, shows the number of decisions overturned at appeal for major applications is 1.6% and 1.1% for non-major applications.
+Government have demonstrated the importance of this target by taking action against Uttlesford and removing their planning powers for losing too many appeals. - 3.16 The percentage of appeals allowed during the period 1 April to 30 June 2023 is 67%.
+A total of 15 appeal decisions were received.
+Ten of these were allowed, which included 3 Committee decisions which overturned the officer recommendation plus 2 relating to enforcement.
+5 appeals were dismissed.
+(See Appendix C). - 3.17 Government stats for applications for prior approvals for permitted developments by local planning authorities are reported in Appendix D. - 3.18 The validation of tree preservation order applications is undertaken by the Planning Service, but the administration of tree enquiries and the making of new TPO's is undertaken by the Administration Hub.
+The number of TPO applications received and performance against target time is reported in Appendix G. - 3.19 Medway Council in its remit as Lead Local Flood Authority was made a statutory consultee in respect of surface water for major development on 15 April 2015.
 Statutory consultees have a duty to respond to statutory consultations within 21 days in accordance with Article 22 of the Development Management Order.
-The 21 day period does not begin until the statutory consultee in question has such information to enable a substantive response. - 3.18 The Lead Local Flood Authority also receive consultations where relevant for some minor developments, change of use applications, Environmental Impact Assessment (EIA) Scoping and Screening, pre-application consultations, and variation of condition applications.
+The 21 day period does not begin until the statutory consultee in question has such information to enable a substantive response. - 3.20 The Lead Local Flood Authority also receive consultations where relevant for some minor developments, change of use applications, Environmental Impact Assessment (EIA) Scoping and Screening, pre-application consultations, and variation of condition applications.
 An internal target of 80% responses within the timeframes has been set for all consultations.
 There are no nationally set applicable external targets.
-Statutory Consultee compliance results are reported in Appendix H. - 3.19 Following the external ISO assessment in November 2022 the service has successfully retained its ISO 9001:2015 accreditation.
-The Assessor found that the management system demonstrated a well established system in line with the scope for ISO 9001:2015.

-3.20 The Planning Service has embraced the need for accelerated change following the pandemic and has reviewed and updated its working policies accordingly, adopting the Council's 'Our Ways of Working Policy'.
+Statutory Consultee compliance results are reported in Appendix H. - 3.21 Following the external ISO assessment in November 2022 the service has successfully retained its ISO 9001:2015 accreditation.
+The Assessor found that the management system demonstrated a well established system in line with the scope for ISO 9001:2015. - 3.22 The Planning Service has embraced the need for accelerated change following the pandemic and has reviewed and updated its working policies accordingly, adopting the Council's 'Our Ways of Working Policy'.
 The policy focuses on the different ways of working which may suit different roles and individual circumstances and also looks at the unintended consequences which change can bring such as impact on mental and physical health, inclusion and equality issues.
 The service has now adopted a hybrid approach to working where staff can work from home and the office in a manner which works for the service and for the staff.
-Since hybrid working has been adopted the Head of Planning has held weekly Teams meetings with Team Leaders to help support managers with well-being issues as well as to continue providing a high quality service.
-The Head of Service also sends regular emails to the whole service providing support to officers in relation to both work and well-being.
+Since hybrid working has been adopted the Chief Planning Officer has held weekly Teams meetings with Team Leaders to help support managers with well-being issues as well as to continue providing a high quality service.
+The Chief Planning Officer also sends regular emails to the whole service providing support to officers in relation to both work and well-being.
 Individual team leaders are having weekly team meetings to support staff as well as 1:1's with individuals.